Plutonomicon/plutarch-plutus/docs/TRICKS.md

 # Don't duplicate work

-Consider the simple snippet-
+Consider the simple snippet:

 ```haskell
 pf :: Term s PInteger
 pf = let foo = 1 + 2 in pif (foo #== 3) foo 7
 ```

-If you use `printTerm` on this, you'll notice that the computation bound to `foo` is inlined twice-
+If you use `printTerm` on this, you'll notice that the computation bound to `foo` is inlined twice:

     (program 1.0.0 ((\\i0 -> force (i1 (equalsInteger (addInteger 1 2) 3) (delay (addInteger 1 2)) (delay 7))) (force ifThenElse)))

 Notice how the `addInteger` computation is present _twice_.
-In these cases, you should use `plet` to compute once and re-use the computed value-
+In these cases, you should use `plet` to compute once and re-use the computed value:

 ```haskell
 pf :: Term s PInteger
 pf = plet (1 + 3) $ \foo -> pif (foo #== 3) foo 7
 ```

-Here's another example of this, Haskell level functions-
+Here's another example of this, Haskell level functions:

 ```haskell
 abs :: Term s PInteger -> Term s PInteger